akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 A `Gallery` view of the product grid is available.
 This view can be used to quickly identify and update products thanks to their image.

-With the `Gallery` view, the following properties are displayed in the grid (you cannot choose them, there is no `Columns` button available):
+With the `Gallery` view, you can see the following properties in the grid:
 - Supplier  reference
 - Label: attribute used as "label" in the family
 - Image: attribute used as "main picture" in the family
-- Completeness for a product
+- Completeness
 <!--
 - Number of complete variant products out of the number of variant products for a product model (ex: "2/3" means that 2 variants out of 3 for the product model are complete)
 -->

 :::info
-Other grid features also apply to this view (channel, locale and categories selection, filters, pagination, product selection, etc.).
+Other grid features also apply to this view but are not displayed (channel, locale and categories selection, filters, pagination, product selection, etc.)
 :::

 To use the `Gallery` view: